 Remember that any changes you make to your advanced firewall also need to be made to the APF or CSF firewall on your server.
-If you run into trouble while setting up any Storm firewall, simply disable it temporarily; your server’s firewalls will protect it in the meantime.
+If you run into trouble while setting up any Cloud Firewall, simply disable it temporarily; your server’s firewalls will protect it in the meantime.

 Liquid Web’s Heroic Support is always available to assist customers with this or any other issue.
 If you need our assistance please contact us: